 On that note, also GET OUTSIDE.
 It’ll get easier as winter melts.
 Go into nature.
 BE there, breathe, look at the trees or mountains or sky or water, really feel yourself present in the moment, part of this vast ecosystem.
 Let the beauty touch you.
 Notice how nothing that’s happening can take that away from you.
 (Unless it becomes illegal to walk in the park or go for a hike.
 I don’t think that can happen…)

 REST AND SLEEP.
-It’s hard with so much going on, and so much in our lives to do personally now as well as perhaps in our communities and in the world.
+It’s hard with so much going on, and so much to do personally now, and in our communities and in the world.
 But we’re no good for any of it if we’re not rested.
 Being exhausted messes with our heads as well as our bodies.
 Being tired makes hard things harder, and it makes it hard to see clearly—which is something we really need to do right now.
 As much sleep as you can manage will pay big dividends right now.
 Naps too.
 And recovery time.
 Periodize, just like athletes do.
 (Remember, you ARE an athlete.
 In a big Life Event.)
 You can’t go go go all the time.
-You need to punctuate sustained effort with backing off.
+You need to punctuate sustained effort with oscillation.
 Take breaks.
 Take vacations.
 Can’t afford vacations?
 No problem.
 Take staycations.
-I just went and stayed with a friend for a week.
+I just went and stayed with a friend across town for a week.
 It helped.

 MEDITATE.
-Of course I could write pages about this or teach for hours or days (I could, and do, on any of these things).
+Of course I could write pages about this or teach for hours or days.
 But the bottom line is that meditation prepares and trains and changes you in dozens of ways that support all the things were talking about here, all the things we’re up against.
 In mind, body, and spirit.
 The research is voluminous.
 It changes your brain in all kinds of really good ways.
 It prevents and mitigates all kinds of disease.
 It restores you mentally, emotionally, psychologically, spiritually and physically.
 Five to 10 minutes a day is good.
 If you can do more, great.
 Find a kind you can do, at least tolerate if not enjoy—like exercise, the best kind is the kind you’ll do.
 Ten minutes.
-You’ve got it.
+You’ve got this.

 There are OTHER KINDS OF NOURISHMENT too.